learn-co-curriculum/phase-0-html-images-lab/README.md

 - The third should have both an alt and source attribute, as well as a _title_ attribute

-Run `rspec` and read the tests as you go.
+Run `npm test` and read the tests as you go.

 ## Saving Your Work Remotely